• Home

 Sliding Compound Miter Saws

 The sliding compound miter saw is the top-of-the-line choice.
 It gives you all the advantages of the compound miter saw plus additional crosscut capacity because its head moves forward and back.
-Available for 8¼”, 10″, or 12″ blades, “sliders” are especially adept at cutting wide stock such as stair treads or 2x12s.
+Available for 8¼”, 10″, or 12″ blades, “sliders” are especially adept at cutting comprehensive stock such as stair treads or 2x12s.

 How to Choose a Miter Saw